We earn a commission for products purchased through some links in this article.

-With 1 in 10 females living with this condition you would have thought that we would all know exactly what it is and what the symptoms of endometriosis are, but it's a condition that's still relatively unknown.
-Here we explain the symptoms and treatments of endometriosis.
+With 1 in 10 women living with endometriosis you would have thought that we would all know exactly what it is and what the symptoms of endometriosis are, but it's a condition that's still relatively unknown.

 What is endometriosis?

-These cells behave like normal womb cells, growing and breaking down during your monthly cycle, but unlike the cells in the womb, which are expelled during your period, the blood from endometrial cells is trapped inside the body, which can lead to very painful periods.
+These cells behave like normal womb cells, growing and breaking down during your monthly cycle, but unlike the cells in the womb, which are expelled during your period, the blood from endometrial cells is trapped inside the body with no where to escape.

 If left untreated, endometriosis is not only very painful but can also possibly lead to infertility.
 If left untreated, scar tissue and cysts can form, and it can cause infertility.
-Only 50% of women with endometriosis go on to have children.
+Only 50 per cent of women with endometriosis go on to have children.

 What are the causes of endometriosis?

-It’s often regarded as a disease which affects women in their 30s and 40s, but sufferers can be younger too.
+It’s often regarded as a disease which affects women in their 30s to 50s, but sufferers can be younger too.

-It is not known what causes endometriosis, but we do know which symptoms you need to be looking out for each month.
+Though it is not known what causes endometriosis, we do know which symptoms you need to be looking out for each month.

 What are the symptoms of endometriosis?

-* Uncommon symptoms include pain on passing faeces, pain in the lower abdomen when you pass urine, and, very rarely, blood in the urine or faeces.
+- Uncommon symptoms: This may include pain on passing faeces, pain in the lower abdomen when you pass urine, and, very rarely, blood in the urine or faeces.

 It is worth remembering that the condition is often misdiagnosed – The National Endometriosis Society says that nearly 70% of women who suffer from it are told they have irritable bowel syndrome.